pkmn/engine/src/lib/gen1/README.md

   glitch](https://glitchcity.wiki/Trapping_move_and_sleep_glitch), Wrap does 0 damage against
   Ghost-type Pokémon instead of properly respecting immunity, and binding effects are handled in the wrong order in the code.
-- **Counter**: On Pokémon Showdown choices made while sleeping (which should not have been registered) can erroneously cause Counter to trigger Desync Clause Mod behavior.
 - **Mimic**: Pokémon Showdown checks that the user of Mimic has Mimic in one of their move slots, which means Mimic legally called via Metronome or Mirror Move will only work if the user also has Mimic (and the moved mimicked by Mimic called via Metronome / Mirror Move will erroneously